infinityInfinite/clickdomains/README.md

 Clickdomains is a tool made in python  for visual inspection of websites across a large amount of hosts and is convenient for quickly gaining an overview of HTTP-based attack surface

 # INSTALLATION
-1.Clone the github repository
+* Clone the github repository
-2.Go to project directory and run Clickdomains.py VOILA !!
+* Go to project directory and run Clickdomains.py VOILA !!

 # USAGE
 ```